NVIDIA/TensorRT/samples/sampleCharRNN/README.md

-# Building An RNN Network Layer By Layer
+# [DEPRECATED] Building An RNN Network Layer By Layer

 **Table Of Contents**
 - [Description](#description)